tadd/google-fonts-css-update-checker/README.md

 ## Environment Variables

-These are 3 environment variables.
-All are required.
+These are 3 required environment variables to run.

 ### `FAMILY`